jeremyong/spool/README.md

 Now, so long as you've appropriately spooled your targets, you can rely on string literals to use as keys in maps, do `O(1)` comparisons to check equality, and more.

-## 🎨 Features
+## Features

 **Spool** uses a couple levels of indirection to ensure that when you declare a spooled string literal, they refer to the same address in memory located within a single translation unit in your project.
 This enables fast comparisons, keying, and other nice properties.
+Put another way, **Spool** allows you to define string literals scattered around different object files in different libraries, and so long as they are the same string, they will all refer to the same memory address at runtime.

-Spool uses a custom preprocessor to achieve this, and takes care to support incremental builds where only one or a few files have been modified.
+**Spool** uses a custom preprocessor to achieve this, and takes care to support incremental builds where only one or a few files have been modified.
 This is done by carefully injecting itself within your cmake dependency tree.

-Spool supports full target spooling or spooling only individual files.
+**Spool** supports full target spooling or spooling only individual files.
 In addition, you can spool different targets or files into different "domains" to provide isolation between modules as necessary.
 By default though, all spooled strings and placed and referenced from a single translation unit.

+As another feature, an important goal of **Spool** was to not impede the usage of IDEs or tools that rely on build system metadata to power a sane workflow (jump to definition, etc).
+Thus, **Spool** does not take the approach of generating new source files that are compiled thereafter.
+The original source files are used in conjunction with a provided header to achieve the same effect.

-## 🔨 Usage
+## Usage

 ### Requirements